Mayank300/PROJECT-67/TRANSLATIONS.md

 ## Finally, give a translation of the description

-If you can, in your PR, please include a translation of the description of the app for stores:
+If you can, in your PR, kindly include a translation of the description of the app for stores:

 > Quirk is a tool for Cognitive Behavioral Therapy (CBT).
 CBT is one of the most effective and widely prescribed treatments for depression, anxiety, panic disorder, and multiple other mental health problems.
 > Quirk helps you record "automatic thoughts," challenge them, and then train your brain with an alternative thought.